-Make-up Policy: Missed discussions cannot be made-up.
-Students with excused absences (illness requiring a doctor's care, religious holiday) will not be penalized but are expected to learn the material on their own and to submit discussion questions even if past the deadline.
+Make-up Policy: Students with excused absences (illness requiring a doctor's care, religious holiday) will not be penalized for missed discussion but are expected to learn the material on their own and to submit discussion questions even if past the deadline.
 Students unable to finish the presentation or paper on time must meet the requirements and submit the paperwork for an Incomplete.

 Components of Final Grade: Posting of discussion questions, participation in every class discussion, and performance as panelists constitute 50% of the grade (100 out of 200 points).
-The research paper plus the oral presentation make up the other 50% (100 points).
+The research paper plus the oral presentation make up the other 50% (100 points; 80 pts paper, 20 pts presentation).
 If you don't participate in class discussion, you can't earn higher than a B+.
 Any grade adjustments must be made by the due date of the final paper; the gradebook is "closed" at that time.